As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

-There are several factors that influence this conversion rate, such as the cover, title of your book, Amazon reviews, and lastly, your Amazon book description.
+There are several factors that influence this conversion rate, such as the book cover, title of your book, Amazon reviews, and lastly, your Amazon book description.

 Charles has been writing copy for over 40 years, making him the perfect candidate to create this guide on how to write a high-converting Amazon Book Description.